 - obtaining and reviewing information on each component of underwriters compensation for other recent similar sales.

-- the historic benchmark index data for the bond issue being sold and for other bond issues being sold.
+- historic benchmark index data for the bond issue being sold and for other bond issues being sold.

 - Work with the underwriter to develop an appropriate premarketing effort to gauge and build investor interest.
-In consultation with outside professionals (e.g., financial advisor, underwriter, pricing consultant), consider providing for retail orders either through a separate retail order period or by identifying certain maturities as retail priorities.
+In consultation with outside professionals (e.g., Municipal Advisor, underwriter, pricing consultant), consider providing for retail orders either through a separate retail order period or by identifying certain maturities as retail priorities.
 If doing a retail order period, issuers should take measures to establish the legitimacy of the retail orders such as limiting order size and disclosure of zip code designation.

 - Evaluate carefully whether structural features, such as call features and original issue discount, that impact the true interest cost (TIC) of a bond offering, but limit future flexibility in managing the debt portfolio, will result in greater overall borrowing costs.

-- Develop a database with information on each issue sold with regard to pricing performance, including the types of bonds sold (general obligation or revenue bonds), credit rating, maturities, yield and takedown by maturity, and the TIC.
+- Develop a database with information on each issue sold in regard to pricing performance, including the types of bonds sold (general obligation or revenue bonds), credit rating, maturities, yield and takedown by maturity, and the TIC.

-- GFOA Best Practice, Selecting Financial Advisors, 2008.
+- GFOA Best Practice, Selecting Financial Advisors

-- GFOA Best Practice, Selecting Bond Counsel, 2008.
+- GFOA Best Practice, Selecting Bond Counsel

 - Board approval date: Friday, March 4, 2022